stephanieyshi/word-embeddings-bias/data/data.md

 - GoogleNews-vectors-negative300.bin.gz is the (zipped) file containing the existing embeddings the paper debiases.
 The files can be downloaded [here](https://drive.google.com/drive/folders/0B5vZVlu2WoS5dkRFY19YUXVIU2M).

+### Word Similarity and Analogy Task Data

+- combined.csv contains a list of word pairs along with human-assigned similarity ratings from the WordSimilarity-353 collection.

+- google_analogies.txt contains a list of word tuples that form analogies from the Google analogy test set.

 ### Other Sources:

 - Word embeddings from the New York Times Annotated Corpus (Sandhaus, 2008) trained using the GLoVe algorithm.
 These files can be downloaded [here](http://stanford.edu/~nkgarg/NYTembeddings/).